 Jennifer Garner- Elektra

 Now I understand there are plenty of Alias fans out there that love Jenifer Garner, but did you see the fifth season?
 And did you see the movies in which she played Elektra?
 She may be the ultimate kick ass fan boy fantasy, but that in no means qualifies her to be an action star.
 And to make matters worse she married and started a family with one of the biggest douches in Hollywood, Ben Affleck.

 Worst One-liner: “Don’t worry.
 Death’s not that bad.”

 Vanilla Ice – Cool As Ice

 I am convinced no one in the history of super celebrity rose or fell as fast as Vanilla Ice.
-People couldn’t get enough of this guy, and then all the sudden they hated his guts.
+People couldn’t get enough of this guy, and then all of a sudden they hated his guts.
 I kind of feel sorry for the bastard.
 Truth is though, this guy can’t act or rhyme worth crap, and once his sexy hot whiteness appeal wore off, the public was done.
 Seems that his terrible motorcycle action movie Cool As Ice, was what kick-started his decline, and for good reason.
-I believe this movie was only out in theaters for a weekend, and once it tanked.
+I believe this movie was only out in theaters for a weekend, and it tanked.